 - You must have resided abroad continuously for at least five years immediately prior to arrival.

-- The boat may not be larger than 15 metres in length.
+- The boat may not be larger than 15 meters in length.

 - You must have owned the boat for at least 12 months before arrival and used it abroad for the same period of time.